Fudan-iGEM/2025-wiki/pages/inclusivity.md

   margin: 16px 0;
 ">
   <h5 style="margin: 0; color:#e97628;">
-    <strong>✅In One Sentence: </strong>
+    <strong>✅In a nutshell: </strong>
-    The design of our lab mental health campaigns and assistive software showed that our dialogues with minority groups have deepened our understanding of intersectionality in scientific research.
+    Our dialogues with marginalized groups have deepened our understanding of intersectionality in scientific research, inspiring the creation of ProtocolFlow and our lab mental health initiatives — bringing the spirit of inclusivity back into the scientific community itself.
   </h5>

   <br>

   <div class="section">
     <div class="section-title"><strong>Objective:</strong></div>
-    <p>To address the problem of <span class="highlight">inexpressibility</span> by providing appropriate tools that help scientifically marginalized groups articulate their own scientific experiences.</p>
+    <p>We integrate insights from marginalized groups into the design of more inclusive laboratories and scientific practices.</p>
   </div>

   <div class="section">
     <div class="section-title"><strong>Action:</strong></div>